-In June 2020, the Company has received additional convertible loans of \$1,302,575.
-At June 30, 2020, the Company had outstanding loans in the aggregate principal amount of \$3,912,592.
+In the six months ended September 2020, the Company has received additional convertible loans of \$1,502,575.
+On September 30, 2020, the Company had outstanding loans in the aggregate principal amount of \$4,222,801, including \$459,912 from the federal Paycheck Protection Program which the Company has determined will be forgivable in accordance with its terms.

 Based on our current burn rate, we need to raise additional capital in the short term to fund operations and meet expected future liquidity requirements, as well as to repay our remaining existing indebtedness (including our funding from the CARES Act, if and to the extent the loan is not forgiven), or we will be required to curtail or terminate some or all of our product lines or our operations.
 We are continuously in discussions to raise additional capital, which may include or be a combination of convertible or term loans and equity which, if successful, will enable us to continue operations based on our current burn rate, for the next 12 months; however, we cannot give any assurance at this time that we will successfully raise all or some of such capital or any other capital.
-Furthermore, we do not have an established source of funds sufficient to cover operating costs after December 2020 at this time.
+Furthermore, we do not have an established source of funds sufficient to cover operating costs after December 2020, at this time.